 Here’s what you can expect when visiting your library.

-Our facilities are currently open 12–6pm Monday through Saturday on days when the library would normally be open.
+Our facilities are currently open 10am–6pm Monday through Saturday on days when the library would normally be open.
 (See below for open days for each library.)

-Non-vaccinated customers, age 5 and above, must still wear a mask when in the library per state-issued guidelines, regardless of vaccination status.
+All customers, age 5 and above, must wear a mask when in the library per state-issued guidelines, regardless of vaccination status.
 (Updated August 23, 2021)

 Time limits for library visits have been removed.
 (Updated June 24, 2021)

-On July 6, overdue fines will once again be active.
+Starting on July 6, overdue fines are once again active.

 Hand sanitizer is available at all service desks and additional locations throughout the library.